-One of the exciting parts of SEO is the ever-evolving SERP and the SERP has changed again not one, but two times.
+One of the exciting parts of SEO is the ever-evolving SERP and the SERP has temporarily extended the length not one, but two times.
 Meta descriptions and this change was a topic of discussion at one of our recent BrightEdge User Group meetings.

 Meta descriptions are a short description of your content that customers see in the SERPs before viewing your page.
 They indicate what your piece of content is generally about.
 How should you respond to the new meta description length?